rasclatt/daw/README.md

 As you can see in the list of dependencies, I have installed sass, tailwind, and MUI for the interface.
 I like using that combination because each has great features and UX that works well together, in my opinion.

 It is also note-worthy that I have used images from [Pexels](https://www.pexels.com/) for the photography.
 I use it because it's nice quality, it jazzes up an otherwise-boring layout and it's royalty free!

+> **Note:** The webpage takes a few extra seconds to load on first-run due to the cold-start.